 - Users can visit our site anonymously.

-Fair Information Practices:
+13. Fair Information Practices:

 Around the globe, the Fair Information Practices Principles have played a significant role in the development of data protection laws and the concept included form the backbone of privacy law in the United States.
 Understanding the Fair Information Practice Principles with the various privacy laws that protect personal information and how they should be implemented is critical to comply.

-We will notify you:
+We will let know you:

 - Within 2 to 7 business days via email

-We will notify the users:
+We will let know the users:

 - Within 2 to 7 business days via in-site notification